umputun/remark42/README.md

     max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used
     theme: 'dark', // optional param; if it isn't defined default value ('light') will be used
     page_title: 'Moving to Remark42', // optional param; if it isn't defined `document.title` will be used
-    locale: 'en' // set up locale and language, if it isn't defined default value ('en') will be used
+    locale: 'en', // set up locale and language, if it isn't defined default value ('en') will be used
     show_email_subscription: false // optional param; by default it is `true` and you can see email subscription feature
                                    // in interface when enable it from backend side
                                    // if you set this param in `false` you will get notifications email notifications as admin